abusuioc/from-gms-to-hms/README.md

 ### Step 2: Create listings for each app

 Similar to GP, you'll basically create a new app in AG -> *My apps* and customize its appearance on the store: upload an icon, descriptions, screenshots and so on.
 Explanations are provided directly in the portal, but if you ever get stuck you can find the full documentation [here]( https://developer.huawei.com/consumer/en/doc/distribution/app/agc-create_app).

+##### What's an AG project and how is it different to an app?

-I would like to quickly explain the concept of a [project](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-project-introduction).
-A project is a collection of resources and settings such as: API management, user and apps data, data storage location, authorized app signatures, etc. A project can contain multiple apps that share the same configuration.
-On AG each app is identified by an appId and has a unique package name.
+A [project](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-project-introduction) is a collection of resources and settings such as: API management, user and apps data, data storage location, authorized app signatures, etc. A project can contain multiple apps that share the same configuration.
+On AG each app is identified by a unique integer named *appId* .
+A further requirement - same as on GP - is that the app needs to have an unique package name = [applicationId](https://developer.android.com/studio/build/application-id).

-Projects are needed *only* when a HMS integration is planned.
+Projects are needed *only* if you plan to integrate HMS at some point.